 It has fewer exam sections, with manageable exam papers.
 While comparing CMA vs. CFA, a lot of people find the CMA easy as compared to CFA.

 CMA candidates have the flexibility to appear on any day within the testing window, available for six months in a year.
 As the CMA examinations are 100% computerized, candidates can also complete their examinations quickly and according to the schedule of their choice.

 The CFA exam dates aren't very flexible.
 The CFA exams are held biannually for level 1 and only once a year for levels 2 and 3.

 With regard to job prospects, all companies need accounting professionals, while some need finance professionals.
 CMAs typically work as cost accountants, risk managers, budgeters, corporate accountants, FP&A managers, management accountants, financial strategists, and executive decision-makers.
 The CMA certification has a comparatively higher demand.

 CFA qualification is for equity research and is held recognized among industries dealing with asset management and funds.

 However, CFAs are also known to acquire very high positions in different companies, since they have a very niche knowledge.
 They grow fast and command very attractive salaries.
 If you want to get the prestige associated with working in world-renowned companies in places like Wall Street in the USA, then CFA should be your choice.

-Simandhar Education is the official partner of Becker and AICPA - Largest Training provider for US CPA, US CMA , IFRS and EA courses in India with offices in Bangalore, Hyderabad, Delhi, Ahmedabad, Gurgaon, Kerala, Cochin (Kochi), Trivandrum, Kottayam, Kozhikode, Malappuram, Chennai, and Mumbai.
+Simandhar Education is the official partner of Becker and AICPA - The largest Training provider for US CPA, US CMA, IFRS, and EA courses in India with offices in Bangalore, Hyderabad, Delhi, Ahmedabad, Gurgaon, Kerala, Cochin (Kochi), Trivandrum, Kottayam, Kozhikode, Malappuram, Chennai, and Mumbai.